aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

 Move 5 is only used once in the battle on the actor turn where the second phase transition occurs, but only if [position](../../Actors%20states/BattlePosition.md) is `Ground`.
 See the pre move logic section below for more details.

 As for move 1, 2 or 3, they can only be used when [position](../../Actors%20states/BattlePosition.md) is `Ground` and none of the special conditions mentioned above occurs so it's basically the "standard" moveset.
-In that case, here are the usage odds:
+In that case, the decision of which move to use is based on the following odds:

 |Move|Odds|
 |---:|----|